AgoRapide/AgoRapide/README.md

 A rudimentary interface useful for administrering your backend, API, and doing support for your customers.

 Example: [HTML interface](http://sample.agorapide.com/api/Car/5109/HTML)&nbsp;&nbsp;[(correspondig data as JSON)](http://sample.agorapide.com/api/Car/5109)

+(use credentials 'a' / 'a' for these links)

 As you can see the HTML interface is like a clone of the JSON interface with the addition of useful links and documentation.
 (the current functionality is quite limited but we assume that you get the idea.
 Similar philosophies has been used to a great extent with success in other applications)